 (What’s Zakka?
 It’s anything and everything that you can use or buy to add a little quirky joy or cheerfulness to your home, life and appearance. )

-Check out our guide below for the:
+Check out our two guides below for:

-- Fabulous home decor stores in Japan
+- fabulous home decor stores in Japan

-- Cute Zakka shops in Japan to buy Zakka homewares.
+- cute Zakka shops in Japan to buy Zakka homewares.
 (If you are a maker, THIS is my favorite handmade Zakka book.)

-Japanese Bento Lunch Boxes
+No.2: Japanese Bento Lunch Boxes

 Buying a Japanese bento box, or three, is a good idea.